A look at the city’s new economic team: the “director” is his company, Rodrick Miller explains

 Miller stepped down as president and CEO of the Detroit Economic Growth Corporation (DEGC) in March, 2017, after a three-year tenure.
 He came to Detroit from New Orleans, where he was the founding president and CEO of the New Orleans Business Alliance, according to Crain’s Business the official economic development organization for the city.
 Before that he’d been economic development officer in Baton Rouge LA and Phoenix AZ.

 He started Ascendant Global after his departure from the DEGC, in September, 2017.
-Headquartered in Detroit, its website, lists 15 employees and additional offices in Atlanta; Washington, D.C.; Medellin, Colombia; and New Orleans.
+Headquartered in Detroit, its website lists 15 employees and additional offices in Atlanta; Washington, D.C.; Medellin, Colombia; and New Orleans.
 Flint is not its only client.

 Miller says his Flint team has been hosting round-table sessions to bring together business, civic and community leaders to talk about the economic direction of the city.
 He says they discuss “what are the biggest pain points or challenges and what are the biggest opportunities.”